 Message Processing Folder Permissions

 During start up of the Chocolatey Central Management Service, it will ensure that all required folders are created (based on the configured values above).
 In addition, it will ensure, for security purposes, that only the user account that is currently running the Chocolatey Central Management Service has read/write permissions to these folders.
 By default, this will be the ChocolateyLocalAdmin user, which Chocolatey creates as part of the installation process.
 If an additional account is used to run the Chocolatey Central Management Service, then this account, and only this account, will be provided read/write permissions to these folders.

-Starting in version 0.8.0 of the Chocolatey Central Management service there is now an additional folder for deployment messages.
-Processed messages that failed to update the status of the deployment will be moved to the folder specified in
+Starting in version 0.8.0 of the Chocolatey Central Management service there is now an additional folder for Deployment Step messages.
+Processed messages that failed to update the status of the Deployment Step will be moved to the folder specified in

 DeploymentStepResultMessagesFailedFolderPath after the update has been tried 3 times.
 Files in this directory are not deleted by the Chocolatey Central Management service.

 See the additional information below for computers which have reported in the status of their Chocolatey packages, or for older versions of Chocolatey Central Management service.

 If there is an error during the processing of a message, the message will not be deleted from the

 *MessageProcessingFolderPath.
 As a result, the message will attempt to be processed again.

 In the unlikely event that there is something "wrong" with the message, and it can't be processed, it will become what is known as a "poison message" and it will remain in the queue indefinitely, attempting to be processed each cycle.
 If/when this happens, it will be necessary to remove this message from the